kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![photo shoot](../../content/images/targeted-women/innocent-lady/7.5.png)

-- [Trumpet teacher number three](../../crimes/protagonists/vidal-sastre.md#4-a-man-called-bruno-with-at-least-one-son-called-bruno) was in the audience that evening.
+- [Trumpet teacher number four](../../crimes/protagonists/vidal-sastre.md#4-bruno) was in the audience that evening.
+I saw him stand up first in the audience before everyone had finished clapping at the end.
 - Finally, I see photos where the woman appears to be doing professional porn.

 ![photo shoot](../../content/images/targeted-women/innocent-lady/6.png)